chharvey/counterpoint/docs/reference/types.md

 let elements: str{} = {"earth", "wind", "fire"};
 ```

-The size of sets is not known at compile-time, and could change during run-time, if the set is mutable.
+The size of sets is not known at compile-time, and could change during run-time.
 For example, a program could add an element to the above set after it’s been declared, changing its count.
 The order of elements in a set is not necessarily significant.